securitybunker/databunker/README.md

 ## Right to restrict processing / Right to object / Consent withdrawal

-Data Bunker manages all user consents.
-User can **cancel specific consent** in his personal account at Data Bunker, for example, to block sending him emails.
+Data Bunker manages all the user consents.
+User can **cancel specific consent** in his personal account at Data Bunker, for example, to restrict or block email.
 Your backend can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a user action takes place.

 ![Consent management](images/ui-consent-management.png)
 ![Consent withdrawal](images/ui-consent-withdrawal.png)

 **NOTE**: Data bunker can call your backend script on consent withdrawal.
 You need to handle these requests and remove user records from 3rd party processing companies.
-For example from web recording services, from email gateways, etc...
+For example: web recording services, email gateways and etc...

 ## Privacy by design

 This product, from the architecture level and up was built to comply with strict privacy laws.
-Deploying this project will make your architecture
-**privacy by design** compliant.
+Deploying this project will make your architecture **privacy by design** compliant.

 ## Transparency and Accountability principle